-- Heat the oil in a large saucepan and add the chopped onion.
-Fry gently over a low to medium heat for 10 minutes, until soft and translucent.
-Add the potato and stock and bring to the boil.
+- Heat the oil in a large saucepan and add the onion.
+Fry gently over a low to medium heat for 3-4 minutes.

-- Remove about a quarter of the vegetables to a bowl, and then add the parsley to the saucepan.
-Using a hand blender, (or food processor or liquidizer), blend the remaining soup until completely smooth.
-Tip the reserved vegetables back into the saucepan - these will provide a lovely chunky texture to the otherwise smooth soup.
-Taste and season accordingly.
+- Tip the reserved vegetables back into the saucepan - these will provide a lovely chunky texture to the otherwise smooth soup.
+Taste and adjust seasoning, then serve.

 Free 4-Week Vegan Meal Plan